 In order to qualify for the diving events at the championships, a diver must participate in his/her respective zone diving qualifying meet.
-For 2021 only, in order to be considered for selection to compete in a zone diving qualifying meet, the diver must have been properly entered by the established deadline and selected (automatic qualifiers and at-large selections) by the established qualification process.
-All diving scores achieved and used for selection consideration must meet the required qualifying standards for minimum point totals in diving bona fide competition.
-For 2021, the qualifying standards and qualification process for divers to be considered for selection to their respective zone meets are outlined in the Jan.
-5 memo that is available on the NCAA website (NCAA Connect, Championships, Division I Swimming and Diving).
+In order to qualify to compete in a zone diving qualifying meet, the diver must have achieved the qualifying standards for minimum point totals in bona fide competition in each event in which they desire to participate.
+The qualifying standards for divers are available on ncaa.org.